Baku Metro: Rolling stock

 At the end of 2012, Baku Metro loaned one 81-760/761 "Oka" type train to decide whether they will renew the fleet with a new model of train.
 On January 21, 2013, the train entered service on the Red Line ("Icheri-Sheher" to "Hezi Aslanov"/"Bakmil").
-During the trial runs several breakdowns and failures occurred and in July 2013 the train was returned to Moscow.
+During the trial runs several breakdowns and failures occurred and in July 2013, the train was returned to Moscow.
 Later, the Baku Metro decided to purchase three five car "Oka" type trains with modified carriages fitted with through passage gangways.
 But, quickly abandoned the project and switched focus to a redesigned "Oka" type train built by Metrowagonmash and Alstom.
 The train was classified as 81-760B/761B/763B "Oka" with a modified front end, newer interior equipment and electrical equipment.
 In April 2015, all three trains were delivered to Baku and began service on the Red line.

 In February 2018, Baku Metro signed a contract with Metrovagonmash for the supply of two new 81-765 "Moscow" type trains.
-The first train was manufactured and shipped to Azerbaijan in March 2018 and from April 20, 2018 it began commercial operation.
+The first train was manufactured and shipped to Azerbaijan in March 2018 and from April 20, 2018, it began commercial operation.
 The trains are classified as 81-765.B/766.B and operate with only motor and head cars, no trailers, in order to increase traction.
 The second train was shipped in the same year.
 They are painted in a purple livery similar to the colour of the "Oka" type, just without the gray.
-As of 2020, five more trains have been delivered to the depot in Baku and are awaiting certification to enter into service.
+As of December 2024, there are 27 81-765.B/766.B trains in Baku Metro.